 There should be significant space between the perimeters of the two circles so that you can have some plants on it.
 The smaller circle should also be big enough to have a number of plants within it.

 Since you used the larger and unattractive stones on the first layer, the second layer should be much easier as you will be using the smaller stones.
 This layer will be more visible and should therefore be done painstakingly for aesthetically appealing results.

 Before moving to the next step, consider creating a river bed.
 You will need small boulders, juniper bushes, and a river bed stone to create a simulated river.
 Begin by placing the junipers at the top then work down to create a naturally flowing river that empties into a simulated basin.
 Use peat moss and fertilizers to set the junipers before digging out a river bed using their line as a guideline

 Arrange small rocks along the river bed carefully in a footing to create a natural flow.
-If your area has a lot of roots’ undergrowth consider using a landscape fabric to prevent the growth of weeds before arranging river bed stones on it.
+If your area has a lot of roots’ undergrowth consider using a Trusted SourceLandscape fabric - Wikipedia Landscape fabric is a textile material used to control weeds by inhibiting their exposure to sunlight. en.wikipedia.org to prevent the growth of weeds before arranging river bed stones on it.

 Although it is easier and better to choose your plants according to your color scheme, you don’t have to limit yourself to it.
 Plants are living things and how they look is determined by their health and well-being.